CaseyCHannan/traversy-react/README.md

 ### Deployed at https://github-finder-project-6767.netlify.com

 ## Page to search for Github by user handle.
-Returns some user info from Github profiles
+Returns some individual user info from Github profiles retrieved from Github API

-Built following Brad Traversy's REACT Course.
+Based on project built in Traversy's REACT Course.
 This allowed me to work with React Hooks for the first time.

 ## Available Scripts